 - On the expensive side

 Not everyone is a fan of the gamer style.
 Sometimes you want a chair that doesn’t look like it’s part of a Megazord or that you’re about to race around the Nürburgring.
 Sometimes you want a normal-ish-looking chair that will just do the job.
+Poised well in the market is the OSP Influx, with its clean design that won’t look out of place in any office space.

 That’s where OSP appears to be gunning for with the Influx brand.
 While you can get them in various colors, they won’t stick out like a sore thumb if you look at the various others on this list.
-Sleek, to the point and fairly cheap, these offer a premium feel without having to fork out all the money to go along with it.
+Sleek, to the point, and fairly cheap, these offer a premium feel without having to fork out all the money to go along with it.

 - Thick cushioning all over